 1) Know your limitations and do not push yourself too hard.
 Take time to master the poses.

 2) Do a basic warm-up as suggested in bringing the coordination of breath with your movements.

 3) Do a Sun salutation around 2 – 8 times before beginning any session.

 3) Be sure to sequence the poses under the guidance of an experienced teacher and follow with appropriate counter poses.

 4) Practice the poses dynamically before holding on to them.

 5) Specific counter poses should be in succession to each individual pose and should be relatively simpler.

-6) Ayurveda directs you to rest whenever you get out of breath, but in the practice of Yoga postures we should rest even before that, as soon as we feel tired or certain parts of the body feel overworked or perhaps sore.
-We can rest in Corpse pose, or child’s pose.
+6) Ayurveda directs you to rest whenever you get out of breath, but in the practice of Yoga postures, we should rest even before that, as soon as we feel tired or certain parts of the body feel overworked or perhaps sore.
+We can rest in the corpse pose or the child’s pose.